JuanGidoni/mobiliarium/src/pages/categories/README.md

      ```

 2. **Category Detail Page (`/categories/concerts`):**
    - Displays a list of events related to the "Concerts" category.
+It has filters inside each category.
    - Example events:
      ```
      - Rock Concert in Barcelona